 Rob Severein was born in 1964 in Amsterdam, the Netherlands, where he also spent his childhood.
 He studied design and typography at the Academy of Fine Arts in Utrecht (HKU).
 After graduating late 1988, he starts working as an art director in the advertising industry.

-In the years to follow, he is creatively responsible for multiple award winning campaigns at home and abroad, with various advertising agencies.
+In the years to follow, he is creatively responsible for multiple award winning campaigns at home and abroad.

 In 2011 he leaves his co-founded and successful advertising agency.
 He wants to spend more time in photography and joins the Amsterdam Academy of Photography for a 3-year Master's degree.

-Since 2014, Rob is engaged in documentary photography and storytelling, with an emphasis on stories in which the connection of people with their birthplace or home ground plays an important role.
+Since 2014, Rob is engaged in documentary photography, with an emphasis on stories in which the connection of people with their environment plays an important role.

-His photographic essay on the people in the Exclusion Zone around Chernobyl and his series about the AZOV battalion in Ukraine were published among others in VICE Magazine and NRC Handelsblad.
+His photographic essay on the people in the Chernobyl Exclusion Zone and his series about the AZOV battalion in Ukraine were published among others in VICE Magazine, NRC Handelsblad and nrc.next.
 His work was also nominated for the 2015 SO Dutch Photography Awards.